How Google Maps Ranking Works

 Focus on quality over quantity.
 Start with the major data aggregators (Data Axle, Neustar Localeze, Foursquare) because they feed information to hundreds of smaller directories.
 Then claim and optimize your profiles on the top general directories: Yelp, Facebook, Better Business Bureau, and Chamber of Commerce.

 Review your citation profile quarterly to catch any changes or duplicates that may have appeared.
 Incorrect or duplicate listings can split your ranking signals and confuse Google's understanding of your business.
+For a ranked list of which directories carry the most weight, read our guide on the 7 directories that actually move rankings.

 Measuring Your Google Maps Ranking Progress